 Overview and History

 The Nature center, owned by the Maine Audubon, lies on a flat 50 acre plot about halfway up the mountain, which used to be a bustling fox farm in the early 1900's, owned by R.T.
 Moore.
 Moore was a wealthy adventurer who had a small pontoon plane he would land on midday pond.
 Just on the edge of the pond lay Moore's cabin, which was his point of escape it is said.
-Moore used the area to raise his prize winning black fox, whos pelts were said to fetch up to $50,000 a piece at auctions in New York, staggering numbers at the time.
+Moore used the area to raise his prize winning black fox, whos pelts were said to fetch many thousands of dollars a piece at auctions in New York, staggering numbers at the time.
 Remnants of fox cages can be seen all over the Mountain, Nestled off of trails and hidden behind trees off of the access road.
 However the fox Moore raised on the mountain were prize winning black fox, which are of no relation to the fox population that currently inhabits the area.

 In 1958 Moore Donated a large section of his property on Boarstone to the National Audobon Society, and eventually after his death donations from both his son and daughter brought the total acreage of the sanctuary to 1,639.
 In 2000 the National Audubon Society transfered the property into the name of the Maine Audubon.